-Join Peggy Fisher for an in-depth discussion in this video Error handling, part of Up and Running with C++.
+Join Peggy Fisher for an in-depth discussion in this video Error handling, part of Learning C++.

 …Most programming languages have code that helps handle unexpected errors.…It provides the programmer control over the exception, so…they can provide meaningful messages and avoid program interruption.…In C++, we're going to use the try-catch block.…We place this in our code in areas that might cause an…exception such as trying to read from a file that doesn't exist.…When an error occurs an exception is thrown or…raised, which is then caught by an exception handler.…Here's a simple program that tests to make sure we're not dividing by zero.…